 The most popular story about St. Nicholas, one that is still well-known, tells of his compassion for three poor young women.
 Their father had lost his fortune and with it all hope of providing dowries for his daughters.
 To save them from their poverty and the threat of having to support themselves as prostitutes, Nicholas threw bags of gold coins through an open window of the poor family’s house so that each daughter would have enough to make a good marriage.

 In the 11th century the Seljuk Turks began encroaching on the territory of the Byzantine Empire.
 By 1084 Myra, the site of the tomb of St. Nicholas, was in Muslim hands.
 Although the Turks had not defiled the shrine, many Christians in the West thought it scandalous that the relics of St. Nicholas should be in enemy hands.
 The Venetians planned to rescue the saint, but in 1087 merchants from Bari in southern Italy got there first.
-Today the relics of St. Nicholas lie in the crypt of the grand Romanesque basilica the people of Bari built for the saint, and pilgrims—both Catholic and Orthodox--continue to visit the shrine.
-One of the recent pilgrims Russian president Vladimir Putin.
+Today the relics of St. Nicholas lie in the crypt of the grand Romanesque basilica the people of Bari built for the saint, and pilgrims — both Catholic and Orthodox — continue to visit the shrine.
+One of the recent pilgrims was Russian president Vladimir Putin.

 Although devotion to St. Nicholas in the West has seen a nosedive, it’s not all bad news.
-To celebrate the patron saint of children, it is the custom among the Austrians, Germans, Swiss, Belgians, and Dutch to give candy and perhaps a small gift to children on December 6, St. Nicholas’ Day, making the feast a sweet prelude to Christmas.
+To celebrate the patron saint of children, it is the custom among the Austrians, Germans, Swiss, Belgians and Dutch to give candy and perhaps a small gift to children on Dec.
+6, St. Nicholas’ Day, making the feast a sweet prelude to Christmas.